NikitaPishel/live-sim/README.md

 Live-sim also was developed as a foundation for improving my understanding of computing science, its practical implementation and demonstration of my competence as a programmer.
 This project is not just a tool, it's a challenge to myself.
 The whole point of a project is to build an AI from scratch and go through a full cycle of application development, including software development, backend and front-end.
 I started it on a set of restrictions, to make it more challenging and interesting:

 - The whole model should be built from scratch, so no AI modules or frameworks used (e. g. pyTorch or Tensorflow)
-- Only custom data structures (except for built-in to python skeleton, e. g. array or set)
+- Only custom data structures (except for built-in to python skeleton ones, e. g. arrays, sets)
 - Model must be able to train
-- There should be an environment example that should be user-friendly, so it can be used for learning or showcasing to people who are not very familiar with programming or/and how AI works.
+- There should be an environment example that should be user-friendly, so it can be used for learning or showcasing to people who are not very familiar with programming and how AI works.
 - No AI tools should be used (e. g.
-ChatGPT, Copilot)
+ChatGPT, Grok Copilot) so I have to handwrite all the solutions

 In the end I came up with hybrid model trained by evolutionary process.
 In creation I worked with following topics: